jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Note to the Reader

 This book uses lots of videos.
-I use them to make it clear how real and widespread middle-class problems are.
-Keep in mind, you'll have to press play on the videos and turn the sound on/off for the GIFs.
-And of course, in all cases, all due credit goes to the media's creators.
+I use them to make it clear how widespread middle-class problems are.
+Keep in mind, you'll have to press play on the videos and turn the sound on/off.
+And of course, in all cases, all due credit goes to the media's creators and owners.

 ## Inner Flap